Application period for Fall 2018 is Closed. The application window will re-open on October 1st.

 - Students Utilize Cultural Competency in Clinical Settings.

 The program accepts one new cohort of students every year to begin in the Fall.
-Typically, betwen 150-250 program applications are received every year for 36 cohort positions.
+Typically, betwen 200-350 program applications are received every year for 36 cohort positions.
 No specific undergraduate major is required, nor is a standardized test (e.g. GRE) required.
 All applications will be completed and submitted online.
 The applicant must be accepted by the program through the Division of Special Education and Counseling application process.
-Applications are screened by the Admissions Committe and in-person interviews are scheduled for qualified applicants.
-Every qualified applicant will be required to participate in a 20-30 minute in person interview with the Program Admissions Committee.
+Applications are screened by the Admissions Committe and in-person interviews are scheduled for selected applicants.
+Every selected applicant is required to participate in a 20-30 minute in person interview with the Program Admissions Committee.

 As a part of the program, you will receive instruction from faculty members with extensive experience in school counseling and Pupil Personnel Services (PPS), Child Welfare and Attendance (CWA), Marriage and Family Therapy (MFT), and Clinical Psychology.
 For further information, contact the Program Co-Coordinators, Dr. Michael Carter or Dr. Emily Hernandez, and please leave a phone number where we can provide a detailed answer to your questions.